tudududu/json_tools/README.md

 If `GBR` and `SAU` have explicit per-country entries, they use those; `DEU` (empty) receives `GLOBAL123` from the metadata column.
 All three outputs will include a `jobNumber` key.

-If you need to detect whether a value was truly supplied vs. empty, treat empty string as "absent" semantically.
+If you need to detect whether a value was truly supplied vs. absent, treat `"noJobNumber"` as the sentinel for "not provided".

 ## Legacy Simple Example
 Input CSV: